How do store planners use distance decay?

 - Are there any subway systems or bus routes that make it easier for people to access this site?

 - Can people afford to own a car and travel this amount of distance to patron the store?

-For example, subways, trains and faster cars all lessen the impact of distance decay.
-But more than a century ago, when people’s main transportation were horse and buggy, time-space compression wasn’t as big of a factor as it is today.
+For example, subways, trains, and faster cars all lessen the impact of distance decay.
+But more than a century ago, when people’s main transportation was horse and buggy, time-space compression wasn’t as big of a factor as it is today.